 Since having a smaller guest count often means you don’t have to spend so much on catering and other rentals, you can use your wedding budget more for splurging than just covering the cost of your guest count.
 We’re loving how so many intimate and micro-weddings are going above and beyond on their floral arrangements.
 It adds elegance to the whole affair and helps pull everything together!

 When couples host larger weddings, they often spend a lot of the reception time trying to greet everyone and accept all their guests' best wishes and blessings.
-As nice as it is to chat with everyone, it can often take away valued reception time.
-Smaller weddings means you don't have to spend as much time going from table to table greeting everyone, and you can actually enjoy the reception and dance the night away with your friends!
+As sweet as it is to chat with everyone, it often takes more time than most couples realize and can easily eat away at your reception time (aka party time).
+Since there are fewer tables at smaller weddings, you are able to spend quality time at each table while also not taking away from your reception time.
+Have fun dancing the night away!